El Salvador clandestine cemetery investigated as possible femicide mass grave | Law-Order

 El Salvador clandestine cemetery investigated as possible femicide mass grave

-The incident has brought the issue of femicides into focus in the country of 6.7 million, which recorded 70 incidents of the crime last year.
-There were 111 femicides in 2019, police data showed.
-Violence against women in Latin America, including femicides, worsened during the coronavirus pandemic, according to aid groups.
+The discovery has brought the issue of femicides into focus in the Central American country of 6.7 million, which recorded 70 killings of women last year.
+There were 111 in 2019, police data showed.
+Violence against women in Latin America worsened during the coronavirus pandemic, according to aid groups.

-In Mexico this week, a 72-year-old man was arrested as an alleged serial killer of women, local media reported, after the remains of several people were found at his home in the State of Mexico, as part of an investigation into the death of a 36-year-old woman.
+In Mexico this week, a 72-year-old man was arrested as a suspected serial killer of women, local media reported.
+The remains of several people were found at his home in the State of Mexico during an investigation into the death of a 36-year-old woman.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)